OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/html-canvas.md

-## What is the HtmlCanvas control and how to use it
+## What is the HtmlCanvas control and how to use it?
 The "HtmlCanvas" control is a high performance control that renders all its children as a single native HTML5 &lt;canvas&gt; element.
 Instead of ending up with thousands of HTML elements, you end up only with a single HTML element.

 *IMPORTANT:* The rendering is done when you call the Draw() method.